netlify/netlify-dev-plugin/README.md

 Netlify Dev will attempt to detect the SSG or build command that you are using, and run these on your behalf, while adding other development utilities.

-The number of project types which Netlify Dev can detect is growing, but if yours is not yet supported automatically, you can instruct Netlify Dev to run the project on your behalf by declaring it in a `[dev]` block of your `netlify.toml` file.
+**Overriding the detectors**: The number of project types which Netlify Dev can detect is growing, but if yours is not yet supported automatically, you can instruct Netlify Dev to run the project on your behalf by declaring it in a `[dev]` block of your `netlify.toml` file.

 ```toml